tekumara/notes/docker-build.md

 ## External build cache

-With buildkit enabled, docker build can [use another image](https://github.com/moby/moby/pull/26839) as its layer cache when building.
+With BuildKit enabled, docker build can [use another image](https://github.com/moby/moby/pull/26839) as its layer cache when building:

 ```
-docker build -t test:latest --cache-from test:latest .
+docker build . --cache-from myapp:latest
-=> importing cache manifest from test:latest
+=> importing cache manifest from myapp:latest
 ```

-The image can be on a remote registry in which case layers will be pulled incrementally as needed.
+When the cache-from image is on a remote registry its layers will be pulled incrementally as needed.

 For this to work, the image must have been written with a cache manifest.
 Set `--build-arg BUILDKIT_INLINE_CACHE=1` to write a cache manifest during image building.

-The registry must also support cache [manifest lists](https://docs.docker.com/registry/spec/manifest-v2-2/#manifest-list), see [this discussion](https://github.com/moby/buildkit/issues/699#issuecomment-432902188).
-[ECR](https://github.com/aws/containers-roadmap/issues/876) and [Artifactory](https://www.jfrog.com/jira/browse/RTFACT-26179) don't.

-## cache misses between hosts
+## Cache misses between hosts

 [tarsum](https://github.com/moby/moby/blob/7b9275c0da707b030e62c96b679a976f31f929d3/pkg/tarsum/tarsum_spec.md) is the checksum Docker uses on files in the tar archives that make up its layers.
 Caching is invalidated when a file's tarsum changes.